FG: Why Nigeria Has Not Endorsed OECD’s Proposal on Digital Economy

-The federal government, Tuesday adduced reasons why it withheld its endorsement to the Organisation for Economic Cooperation and Development (OECD’s) proposed solution to the issues affecting the digital economy.
+The federal government yesterday gave reasons why it withheld its endorsement to the Organisation for Economic Cooperation and Development’s (OECD) proposed solution to issues affecting the digital economy.

 According to her, the proposed scope reduction after seven years of implementation provides for some conditions, which include effective implementation of mandatory binding dispute resolution mechanism.